brimdata/zed/zql/docs/search-syntax/README.md

 notice 2018-03-24T17:15:32.521729Z Ckwqsn2ZSiVGtyiFO5 10.47.24.186 55782     10.150.0.85 443       FZW30y2Nwc9i0qmdvg -              -         tcp   SSL::Invalid_Server_Cert SSL certificate validation failed with (self signed certificate) CN=10.150.0.85,O=Internet Widgits Pty Ltd,ST=Some-State,C=AU 10.47.24.186 10.150.0.85 443 - -          Notice::ACTION_LOG 3600         -                            -                      -                    -                        -
 ```

-This same address `10.150.0.85` appears in other IP address fields in our data such as `id.resp_h`, these were not matched because these happend to be _nested_ fields (i.e. `resp_h` is a field nested inside the record called `id`).
-An enhancement with an alterante syntax is planned to allow searches to reach into nested reocrds when desired (see [zq/2250](https://github.com/brimsec/zq/issues/2250) and [zq/1428](https://github.com/brimsec/zq/issues/1428)).
+This same address `10.150.0.85` appears in other IP address fields in our data such as `id.resp_h`, but these were not matched because these happend to be _nested_ fields (e.g. `resp_h` is a field nested inside the record called `id`).
+An enhancement with an alternate syntax is planned to allow type-specific searches to reach into nested records when desired (see [zq/2250](https://github.com/brimsec/zq/issues/2250) and [zq/1428](https://github.com/brimsec/zq/issues/1428)).
+Compare this with the [bare word](#bare-word) searches we showed previously that perform type-independent matches for values in all locations, including in nested records and complex fields.

-The `*` wildcard can be similarly used to match when the value appears in a complex top-level field.
+The `*` wildcard can also be used to match when the value appears in a complex top-level field.
 Searching again for our `addr`-type value `10.150.0.85`, here we'll match in complex fields of type `set[addr]` or `array[addr]`, such as `tx_hosts` in this case.

 #### Example:
 ```zq-command